luit0r/haxtagram/README.md

 run below mentioned command to install dependencies for arch based distros like manjaro and parrotsec OS bash ./archin.sh``

-``run below mentioned command to install dependencies for arch based distros like manjaro and parrotsec OS ./debin.sh``
+Run ./debin.sh to install dependencies on debian based distros or distros that uses apt package manager (Ubuntu, Kali, Mint, Elementary, Zorin)

 ``1 🛑 The best possible thing you can do is edit bloop.lst with your own password guesses. `` ``2 🛑 Do not create bloop.lst file with less than 101 entries``